 Exactly.
 It’s about taking a classic idea and realising it.

-You know, there’s a million ways to make a plain t-shirt, but if it’s going to be any good you have to know a) why you’re making it in the first place and b) how to make it right.
+You know, there’s a million ways to make a plain t-shirt, but if it’s going to be any good you have to know why you’re making it in the first place and also how to make it right.

 But it’s true for all of our products.
 We only think they’re worth it because of the quality.
 The way I look at it is this is a machine-made version of me.

 Most top designers will do this you know.
 If you look at these guys - Tom Ford, Ralph Lauren - most of the collections are just their own clothes.
 The clothes they want to wear.
 That’s what this collection is.
 Mine and Freddie’s version of clothes that we’d want to wear.
 The stuff we’d want to live in.